-Pursuant to the decision of the Croatian Parliament, Tomislav Presečan assumed office as Vicegovernor of the Croatian National Bank on 17 July 2012.
+Pursuant to the decision of the Croatian Parliament of 27 May 2022, Tomislav Ćorić was appointed Vicegovernor of the Croatian National Bank.

-Pursuant to the decision of the Croatian Parliament, Damir Odak assumed office as Vicegovernor of the Croatian National Bank on 17 July 2012.
+Pursuant to the decision of the Croatian Parliament, Ms Ivana Jakir-Bajo was appointed Vicegovernor of the Croatian National Bank on 1 July 2020.

-Vicegovernor Odak coordinates and manages the operations of the CNB Prudential Regulations and Bank Supervision Area.
+Vicegovernor Jakir-Bajo coordinates and manages the Currency Area.

 Michael Faulend, PhD, was born on 25 May 1974 in Zagreb, where he graduated in 1997 from the Faculty of Economics and Business, Analysis Study Program, and in 2002 he received his Master's Degree at the postgraduate studies ''International Economy''.
 He got employed in the Croatian National Bank in October 1997 in the Research Department.
 In the period from 2001 to 2003 he was Assistant to the Executive Director of the IMF Dutch Constituency.
 After returning to the CNB he continued his work in the Research Department as advisor, and on 1 April 2004 he was appointed Executive Director of the International Affairs Area.
 He is the author of several scholarly papers on economic issues.

-Vicegovernor Faulend coordinates and manages the International Relations and Resolvability Assessment Area.
+Vicegovernor Faulend coordinates and manages the International Relations Area.

 Bojan Fras was born in Zagreb on 4 January 1963.
 He graduated in 1988 from the Faculty of Law in Zagreb.
 In 1988 he started working as a legal trainee and in 1992 he became a licensed attorney.
 In 1995 he was a co-founder of "Žurić i partneri" law firm in Zagreb, where he remained a partner until appointment to the current position.
 During his career as a practicing lawyer he was engaged in legal counselling and representation in the areas of commercial law, investments, financing and banking as well as in commercial disputes, including international arbitrage.
 He was the principal Croatian legal advisor on some of the most significant transactions and investment projects in Croatia, including those in telecom, energy and finance.
 He represented and advised a large number of leading international corporations and institutions and domestic companies and institutions.